-Sick Leave Extension & Sick Leave Bank Programs
+• Sick Leave Extension & Sick Leave Bank Programs

 AFSCME employees are eligible to be considered for up to 60 days of extended sick leave upon approval of the President.
-Application for this leave, including medical necessity, is made through the union to the director of HR, and then to the University's president.
+Application for this leave, including medical necessity, is made through the union to the Chief Human Resources Officer, and then to the University's president.
 Terms and conditions can be found in the Collective Bargaining Agreement.